Raël: Promoted technologies

-Raël believes humanity is slowly transitioning into a society where humans will not need to work or have jobs.
+Raël believes that humans are slowly transitioning into a society wherein they will not need to work or have jobs.
 This is due to human technological advancement and because humans "are not made to work".
 He has stated that work is for machines, whereas humans are made to create, think, and enrich themselves.

 Much of Raël's advocacy concerning futuristic technology is described in his 2001 book, Yes to Human Cloning.
 He supported human genetic engineering in order to avoid genetically inherited diseases and to reduce the economic burden on society.
 He said that no distinctive emphasis needed to be allocated to a particular race or religion.
 Elsewhere in the book, he stated that nanotechnology will make it possible to have micro-distributive power generation (essentially a power plant in each house), fur-like furnishings that are self-cleaning with hair-like fibers that move on their own, and biological robots.
 Nanostructures control biology, so Raël expected that meat and salads will someday be grown in a machine via molecular construction.

 Raël believed that genetically modified food is the only way to stop hunger everywhere in the world, and he saw a future where qualities of different foods can be combined through direct genetic modification.
 In Raël's book, Extraterrestrials took me to their planet (book number 2 in the volume Intelligent Design), he said that animation of plant life was possible through nanotechnology and that he was presented genetically modified flowers, that swayed and changed colors with music, while on another planet.